Back for Good (song)

-"Back for Good" is a song by British band Take That from their third studio album, Nobody Else (1995).
-It was written by lead singer Gary Barlow, who also co-produced it with Chris Porter.
-The song topped the UK Singles Chart whilst also charting at number one in 31 countries, as well as reaching the top 10 in many others (including the United States, making it their only hit in that country).
-At the 1996 Brit Awards, "Back for Good" won the Brit Award for British Single of the Year.
-In 2003, Q Magazine ranked the song at number 910 in their list of the "1001 Best Songs Ever" and in a UK poll in 2012, it was voted number 11 on the ITV special The Nation's Favourite Number One Single.
+"Back for Good" is a song by English band Take That from their album Nobody Else (1995).
+A ballad, "Back for Good" was written by lead singer Gary Barlow and released on 27 March 1995.
+The song hit number one in 31 countries, including the UK.
+At the 1996 Brit Awards, "Back for Good" won the Brit Award for British Single of the Year and Best Single at the 1995 Smash Hits Awards.

 Background

-Written by Gary Barlow, who also sang lead vocals and engineered by Phil Coxon (keyboard player with OMD), it was Take That's sixth chart topper in the United Kingdom and only top ten hit in the United States.
-Barlow claims he wrote the song in fifteen minutes.
-It was unveiled at the 1995 BRIT Awards, and such was the demand that its release date was brought forward.
-The song made available to the media an unprecedented six weeks before release.
+"Back for Good" is a "triumphant ballad...ruminating on life, love, and second chances".
+It was written by Gary Barlow (who also sang lead vocals) and engineered by keyboard player Phil Coxon of OMD.
+Barlow has said that he wrote the song in fifteen minutes.
+It was unveiled at the 1995 BRIT Awards, and there was such demand for the song that its release date was brought forward.
+"Back for Good" was made available to the media an unprecedented six weeks before release.

-The song appeared on most releases in a slightly remixed form, which added extra instrumentation including additional drum beats.
-Some releases featured both radio and album versions.

-Just prior to this single release, the group had done a photo shoot for Vogue Italia with designer Gianni Versace.
+Just prior to the release of "Back for Good", the group had done a photo shoot for Vogue Italia with designer Gianni Versace.
 The clothing range given to the band by Versace is featured on the single cover.

 Release and chart performance

-The song was released on 27 March 1995 and entered the UK Singles Chart at number one, selling nearly 350,000 copies in its first week.
-This made it one of the fastest selling singles of the year, selling almost as many as the rest of the Top 10 that week added together.
+"Back for Good" was released on 27 March 1995 and entered the UK Singles Chart at number one.
+The single sold nearly 350,000 copies in its first week, making it one of the fastest-selling singles of the year.
+"Back for Good" sold almost as many units as the other songs from that week's Top 10 combined.
+It was included on the album Nobody Else.

-It remained at number one in the United Kingdom for four weeks.
-The song has received a double Platinum sales status certification in the United Kingdom, and is also still regularly ranked high in United Kingdom based favourite ever songs polls.
-It is their biggest selling single and the biggest selling boyband single ever in the United Kingdom, with sales of 1.2 million as of September 2017.
+"Back for Good" remained at number one in the United Kingdom for four weeks.
+The song has received a double platinum sales status certification in the United Kingdom, and is also still regularly ranked high in United Kingdom based favourite ever songs polls.
+It is Take That's biggest selling single from the 1990s and second overall behind "Rule the World", with UK sales of 1.2 million as of September 2017.
 The song won British Single of the Year at the 1996 Brit Awards.

-"Back for Good" would later reach number seven on the United States Billboard Hot 100, spending a total of thirty weeks on the chart, sixty six weeks on the US Adult Contemporary chart and 30 weeks on the Top 40 US Airplay chart.
+"Back for Good" would later reach number seven on the United States Billboard Hot 100, spending a total of thirty weeks on the chart, sixty-six weeks on the US Adult Contemporary chart, and 30 weeks on the Top 40 US Airplay chart.
+It reached number one in 31 countries.

+The single topped the Eurochart Hot 100 for five consecutive weeks.